monktastic/no-more-contempt/scratch/intros.md

 ---

 Why do wise people urge compassion for evildoers?
 They're not telling us to be _nice._ They see something that we don't.

+Why do wise people urge compassion for evildoers?
+Are they being naive?
+Or have we misunderstood what compassion is?

 ---